scmmmh/DigiEditTest/README.md

 ## Development

-No setup required for development.
+Required to set local forwarding for webhooks.

 The code will automatically be checked before accepting pull requests.